Group20CSE183/FinalProject/README.md

  Take off the >>> head, =====, and >>> new_branch_to_merge_later

+After doing this, you want to add and commit and push these changes

 When you make changes and want to send to the project